Big away games for both Exmouth and Budleigh as the halfway mark is reached in the 2019 Tolchards Devon Cricket League campaign

 Exmouth travel to Sandford tomorrow (Saturday) for a fixture that brings up the halfway stage of the Tolchards Devon Cricket League season.

 It's a big day for the bottom four in the top flight table, for they play each other!
-Just 15 points currently separate the bottom for with Sandford forth bottom with 80 points, then it's Exmouth, with 72, North Devon with 69 and, at the foot of the table are Torquay with North Devon.
+Just 15 points currently separate the bottom four with Sandford fourth bottom with 80 points, then it's Exmouth, with 72, North Devon with 69 and, at the foot of the table are Torquay with North Devon.

 With Torquay hosting North Devon and the Maer men heading for Mid Devon and that game at Creedy Park with Sandford, it could be a pivotal day in the battle to avoid a bottom two finish and the drop down into the second tier of Devon cricket.